 Recognizing the impact of his father, Cooper recognized “my father gave me two gifts - having me and dying with me.
 I used to be the kid that got the shakes if I had to talk in public; now, I just don't get nervous about stuff.
 I can't control everything.
 I watched my father die and realized this is the way we are all going to die.
 For me, it was a switch from knowing something intellectually to knowing it by tangibly experiencing it.
 It rewired my neurological system.
 It almost did the opposite of motivating me.
 It was about keeping the main thing the main thing."

-How often do you remind yourself of the focusing illusion?
+How often do you remind yourself to do the hard work required to think?